Helloseva/Challenge7-WeeklyPlanner/README.md

 # Challenge7-WeeklyPlanner
  a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.

-# Challenge6-CodingQuiz
-a timed coding quiz with multiple-choice questions built using JavaScript fundamentals.

 ## Links

 https://helloseva.github.io/Challenge7-WeeklyPlanner/